jgatharia/Customer_Churn_Prediction/README.md

 ## 3. Modeling
 #### Model Selection:
-Since this is a classification problem our first model will be  **Logistic Regression** as it has a binary target variable then followed by **Decision Trees** as it a powerful and flexible tool for classification problems, offering ease of interpretation, handling non-linear relationships, and providing automatic feature selection.
+Since this is a classification problem our first model will be  **Logistic Regression** as it has a binary target variable then followed by **Decision Trees** as it is a powerful and flexible tool for classification problems, offering ease of interpretation, handling non-linear relationships, and providing automatic feature selection.

 First we train our logistic regression baseline model with the imbalanced target variables.
 As we fit our model, we also generated the confusion matrix which gave us the below results:
 ![alt text](<Images/Confusion Matrix.png>)